Meet the demand for health informatics professionals and researchers.

 Offers students an opportunity to learn how public health information is generated, collected, transferred, and shared.
 Discusses the principles and practice of public health surveillance as well as the application of health informatics standards and methods in the design of surveillance systems.
 Also reviews the core components of analysis and interpretation of population data.
 Non–health informatics students may be able to take the course with permission of the program director.

 HINF 6355.
-Key Standards in Health Informatics Systems.
-3 Hours.
+Interoperability Key Standards in Health Informatics.
+(3 Hours)

 Reviews the different healthcare informatics standards for storing and exchanging data in healthcare technology systems.
 Covers where and how they are used, where and why they are not used, and an overview of some of the types of products available to facilitate their use.
 Seeks to demystify the details behind the standards.
 Offers students an opportunity to work through examples in small groups in class and discuss issues involving the standards’ adoption and use.
 Non–health informatics students may be able to take the course with permission of the program director.